EOP-OMB/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

       while working towards full implementation.'
     Mitigation_Strategy: atp5_1
   - Action_Taken: Not Completed
+    Action_Type: Training
+    Completion_Date: The corrective action was not fully completed this reporting period
+    Description_Action_Taken: To address improper payments caused by failure to access data or information needed, we issue reminders and policy clarifications to employees, as needed.
+    Mitigation_Strategy: atp3_1
+  - Action_Taken: Not Completed
     Action_Type: Predictive Analytics
     Completion_Date: The corrective action was not fully completed this reporting period